lippard661/distribute/README.md

 similar to OpenBSD's pkg_add and pkg_delete.
 pkg_info.pl is a minimal implementation of OpenBSD's pkg_info to go along with that.

-Current version of distribute.pl from 4 October 2025.
+Current version of distribute.pl from 9 November 2025.
 Current version of distribute.conf from 14 September 2025.
 Current version of install.pl from 4 October 2025.
 Current version of pkg_info.pl from 5 October 2025.